Sports Study Music Kids Site and Search Games Movies Fun Kids

 Scientists use seismic waves to measure how big an earthquake is.
 They use a device called a seismograph to measure the size of the waves.
 The size of the waves is called the magnitude.

-To tell the strength of an earthquake scientists use a scale called the Richter scale.
-The larger the number on the Richter scale, the larger the earthquake.
-You usually won't even notice an earthquake unless it measures at least a 3 on the Richter scale.
-Here are some examples of what may happen depending on the scale:
+To tell the strength of an earthquake scientists use a scale called the Moment Magnitude Scale or MMS (it used to be called the Richter scale).
+The larger the number on the MMS scale, the larger the earthquake.
+You usually won't even notice an earthquake unless it measures at least a 3 on the MMS scale.
+Here are some examples of what may happen depending on the scale: Epicenters and Hypocenters

 The place where the earthquake starts, below the surface of the earth, is called the hypocenter.
 The place directly above this on the surface is called the epicenter.
 The earthquake will be the strongest at this point on the surface.